TheThingsNetwork/docs/doc/content/devices-and-gateways/adding-devices/_index.md

 section: Devices
 ---

-To perform uplink and/or downlink communication between your end device and The Things Stack Community Edition, you first need to register/add your device on The Things Community Edition.
+To receive uplinks and send downlinks to your end device, you first need to add your device in The Things Stack Community Edition.
+Follow instructions at [The Things Stack - Adding Devices](https://www.thethingsindustries.com/docs/devices/adding-devices/)!

-> Devices are added within [applications]({{< ref "applications-and-integrations" >}}).
+Devices are added within [applications]({{< ref "applications-and-integrations" >}}).
+Applications are useful for grouping devices by purpose or location, for example.

-Registering your device can be done in two ways, via <a href="https://www.thethingsindustries.com/docs/getting-started/console/" target="_blank">Console</a> or via <a href="https://www.thethingsindustries.com/docs/getting-started/cli/" target="_blank">CLI</a>.
+Registering your device can be done in two ways, via [The Things Stack Console](www.thethingsindustries.com/docs/getting-started/console/) or via the [CLI](https://www.thethingsindustries.com/docs/getting-started/cli/).

 Before adding your end device, make sure you know of which type your device is - **ABP** (Activation By Personalization) or **OTAA** (Over-The-Air-Activation).
 Depending on the type, some steps differ during the registration procedure.

-> <a href="https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/" target="_blank">Learn why using OTAA devices is highly recommended</a>.
+[Learn why using OTAA devices is highly recommended](https://www.thethingsindustries.com/docs/devices/abp-vs-otaa/).

-## Adding a device using Console
+## Adding a Device Using the Console

-If using the Console, you can add a device manually or using the <a href="https://github.com/TheThingsNetwork/lorawan-devices/tree/master" target="_blank">LoRaWAN Device Repository</a>.
+If using the Console, you can add a device manually or using the [LoRaWAN Device Repository](https://github.com/TheThingsNetwork/lorawan-devices/tree/master).

 Manual registration is just a matter of providing some end device information like **MAC Version**, **PHY Version**, **Frequency Plan**, **DevEUI**, **JoinEUI**, etc. The required infomation depends on whether your end device is ABP or OTAA type. <a href="https://www.thethingsindustries.com/docs/devices/adding-devices" target="_blank">See details about adding devices manually using the Console</a>.